 California Republican Mike Garcia declares victory in Democrat Katie Hill's former district

-Former U.S. Rep. Katie Hill resigned from the seat last year over a nude photo scandal

-Republican U.S. Rep. Mike Garcia declared victory Friday in a narrow, uncalled race in Southern California.
+Republican U.S. Rep. Mike Garcia declared victory Friday in a narrow race in Southern California with thousands of ballots left to be counted.

 If Garcia’s 400-plus-vote lead holds, the state's 25th Congressional District will be the third House district in California that Republicans were able to flip back following the 2018 blue wave, according to FOX 11 Los Angeles reporter Bill Melugin.